LafColITS/moodle-local_course_merge/README.md

 The plugin allows the site administrator to define naming conventions for created courses.
 These are defined using a series of regular expressions.
 See the [plugin wiki](https://github.com/LafColITS/moodle-local_course_merge/wiki) for examples.

+### Marking form fields as advanced

+By default, many of the form fields in the "Create a merged course shell" form are marked as advanced, meaning they are hidden at first and a user must click "Show more" to see them.
+You can remove fields from the advanced block by removing their identifiers from the "Which settings are advanced?" text area on the settings page.

 Acknowledgements
 ----------------
 This plugin relies heavily on the AJAX course selector and related course meta link interface code developed by Damyon Wiese for the Moodle 3.1 release.